Nuit du Petit Saint-Jean de Valréas

 Tips

-• Arrive early to find a good spot in the medieval alleys.
+• Arrive early to find a good spot in the medieval streets.

-• The procession is held in the evening: bring a light jacket.
+• The procession takes place in the evening: bring a light jacket.

-• As the alleys are narrow, it is advisable to leave strollers at the parking lot.
+• As the streets are narrow, it is advisable to leave strollers in the car park.

 • Take advantage of your visit to Valréas to discover the Enclave des Papes and its villages (Grillon, Richerenches, Visan).

-• The Lavender Parade festival takes place in early August: combine both visits for a complete Provençal immersion.
+• The Lavender Corso festival takes place at the beginning of August: combine the two visits for a complete Provençal immersion.

 Festival-goer photos